 Alternative 2.
 Retain Atlantic Large Whale Take Reduction Plan gear restrictions and requirements.
-In addition, Sspecify a buoy line strength less than or equal towhere the breaking strength must not exceed 2,200 lbs in federal waters off North Carolina and a weak linkthe breaking strength of the weak links must not exceed less than or equal to 400 lbs for black sea bass pots in the Ssouth Aatlantic EEZ (waters adjacent to Florida, Georgia, South Carolina, and North Carolina).
+In addition, specify a buoy line strength where the breaking strength must not exceed 2,200 lbs in federal waters off North Carolina and revise the breaking strength of the weak links not to exceed 400 lbs for black sea bass pots in the South Atlantic EEZ.
+Sub-alternative 2a: The additional buoy line and weak link requirements of this action are required from November 1 through April 30.
+Sub-alternative 2b: The additional buoy line and weak link requirements of this action are